jillesvangurp/es-kotlin-client/README.md

 Look inside the build file for comments and documentation.

-Gradle will spin up elasticsearch using docker compose and then run the tests against that.
+Gradle will spin up Elasticsearch using docker compose and then run the tests against that.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

 # Development status

-**This is a Beta version**.
-I'm still adding features and there may be some minor refactoring and changes.
-When this hits release quality, the API will be kept stable (barring changes in ES).
-We are starting to use this internally at Inbot and will be adding features as we need them.
+**This is a pre-1.0 version**.
+The main reason is that I'm still adding features and there may be some minor refactoring and changes.
+However, we are using this in our own product and it should be perfectly fine for general use at this point.
+Also note, that you can always access the underlying Java client, which is stable.

+While using Kotlin is required, you can technically also use this from Java.
+Checkout some of the Java specific tests for examples for this.

+## Compatibility

 The general goal is to keep this client compatible with the current stable version of Elasticsearch.

-While using Kotlin is required, you can also use this from Java.
-Checkout some of the Java specific tests for examples for this.

-Your feedback, issues, PRs, etc. are appreciated.
-If you do use it in this early stage, let me know so I don't accidentally make you unhappy by refactoring stuff you use.
+Currently we update this libary for the current stable version of Elasticsearch.
+With the upcoming 7.x versions, we may start having to do release branches.
+There have been minor Java API changes in the 6.x series in the client.
+Currently, we rely on the most recent 6.x version.
+Presumably, this works fine against any 6.x node; and possibly some older versions.
+If you experience issues, please file a ticket or pull request.

 ## Features (done)